devices-lab/solderbit-segment/README.md

 If you are using a BBC micro:bit, you can program the solder:bit Segment in [MakeCode](https://makecode.microbit.org/) using the [pxt-solderbit-segment](https://github.com/devices-lab/pxt-solderbit-segment) extension.

 You can test if your assembled device works by flashing the micro:bit with the [demo file](/demo/microbit-solderbit-segment-demo.hex).
-Attach the solder:bit Segment to a breadboard, plug the micro:bit into a [breadboard adaptor](https://kitronik.co.uk/products/5664-microbit-breadboard-breakout-board), and connect it to the breadboard.
-Wire up GND to GND, VDD to 3V, SDA to P20, and SCL to P19.
-See [this image](/demo/wiring_front.jpeg) and [this image](/demo/wiring_back.jpeg) for an example of how to wire it up.
+Attach the solder:bit Segment to a breadboard, insert the micro:bit into a [breadboard adaptor](https://kitronik.co.uk/products/5664-microbit-breadboard-breakout-board), and plug it into the breadboard.
+With jumper cables, wire up GND to GND, VDD to 3V, SDA to P20, and SCL to P19.
+See [this image](/demo/wiring_front.jpeg) and [this image](/demo/wiring_back.jpeg) for an example.

 For any other development board, you will need to write the firmware yourself.
 Refer to the [solder:bit Segment schematic](/reference/solderbit%20Segment%20v0.1%20schematic.pdf), the datasheets for the I/O expanders (both packages), and the 7-segment display datasheet, all of which are available in the [reference](/reference/) folder.